 I am proud to be working in a school that holds education of the ‘whole’ child at its core.
-We pride ourselves in using our environment in a sustainable way having maintained the Green Flag accolade for the 6th time.
-Our premises, that we still refer to as new, (despite it being six years since completion) have highly insulated ceilings, solar panels, organic gardens and under floor heating We are happy to tell you how little our power bill is each year and how much we recycle!
+We pride ourselves in using our environment in a sustainable way, having maintained the Green Flag accolade for the 7th time.
+Our premises, that we still refer to as new, (despite it being seven years since completion) have highly insulated ceilings, solar panels, organic gardens and under-floor heating We are happy to tell you how little our power bill is each year and how much we recycle!

-Our outstanding results at Key Stage 2 this year are testament to our commitment to ensuring each and every child is given the best possible chance to learn and progress, with 100% of our children leaving for secondary school having reached the national expectation and in many cases exceeded it.
+Our outstanding results at Key Stage 2 each year is testament to our commitment to ensuring each and every child is given the best possible chance to learn and progress, with close to 100% of our children leaving for secondary school having reached the national expectation and in many cases exceeded it.

 Our school is a place where children thrive; our high expectations and knowledge of individual children means we support and challenge them every day.

 Mrs Rees is the reception class teacher.
-She teaches the youngest children in the school and leads the Forest Schools sessions.
+She teaches the youngest children in the school with Mrs Audigier.